 How can FMX help?

 FMX enables you to support both types of preventive maintenance (PM) approaches to give you maximum flexibility in managing your operations.
 And best of all, you can employ both methods simultaneously on the same asset, ensuring you can effectively support your preventive maintenance initiatives.

 When should I employ time-based preventive maintenance (PM)?

-Time-based PM is best used on key assets to ensure they are operating properly: Often a periodic, visual evaluation or process and keep them in good working order.
+Time-based PM is best used on key assets to ensure the asset's conditions meet your organization's needs.
+Often, a periodic visual evaluation or general maintenance process is the best strategy to uncover reactive maintenance needs.
 Examples include:

 “Inspect machine sealant every 2 years”

 In these cases, experience by the owner and/or the manufacturer shows each asset needs inspection, maintenance, or repair near these intervals.
 When setting these intervals, teams might consider typical production levels, common usage scenarios, plant conditions, and more.
 And these can vary from one organization to another.

 When should I employ meter-based preventive maintenance (PM)?

 Meter-based PM allows organizations to create more specific PM plans that are inline with the asset manufacturer’s guidance, plant operations, operating conditions, and more.
 Examples here include: